-Since then Google has taken a much more proactive and public stance in favor of producing ML that is socially conscious and respects people in ways that were not considered before.
+Since then, Google has taken a much more proactive and public stance in favor of producing ML that is socially conscious and respects people in ways that were not considered before.
 However, there’s still a long way to go on this front.

-Bias is a complex topic
+Bias is a Complex Topic

 There are many definitions of bias, so it made sense to start this article with real-world examples of what bias is with respect to its use as being discussed.
 Now that we have seen some examples, we need to define the term to enable a meaningful discussion.
-Here are some informal definitions coming from different but related disciplines to ML, at different levels of technicality and abstraction.
+Here are some informal definitions coming from different but related disciplines to Machine Learning, at different levels of technicality and abstraction.